 Deep Cleaning Test

-One of the toughest things to clean on carpets is sand, and to test how well the S6 MaxV will clean embedded dirt, I rubbed 100 grams of sand on the medium-pile carpet.
+One of the toughest things to clean on carpets is sand, and to test how well the S6 MaxV will clean embedded dirt, I rubbed 100 grams of sand on a medium-pile carpet.

 I used the highest power setting and maxed out the “total clean-ups” feature to three, so it goes over the area three times.